By rowanjenkins | Last updated 30th April 2026

 Laser confocal microscopy, patterned light and wide area 3D measurements and white light interferometry are the other techniques related to OP.

-An optical profilometer, also known as an optical profiler, is used to scan a wide range of scientific and industrial samples.
-An OP is used to evaluate roughness statistics and feature dimensions of a sample through 2D and 3D images.
-3D optical profilometry is the latest aspect of this technology.
-The performance of a profilometer depends on the following parameters-
+Scientists and industrial technicians use an optical profilometer, also known as an optical profiler, to scan a wide range of scientific and industrial samples.
+Specifically, they use an OP to evaluate roughness statistics and feature dimensions of a sample through 2D and 3D images.
+Moreover, 3D optical profilometry represents the latest aspect of this technology.
+Finally, the following parameters determine the performance of a profilometer.-

 Uses of Optical Profilometer